 - Any other meals, drinks, subsistence

 - Any shows, performances, including the dinner/Flamenco in Granada

+- Collection transfer outside of the official tour start day.
+We provide a link to a private VIP transfer company for any arrivals before this day.

 - Monument entrance fee,

 - Any taxi, train, bus or air fares

 - Arrival collection before the official tour start date

 - Any expenditure not detailed above